ivanmolto/uniswap-governance-enhancement/README.md

 The prediction market can be built easily using the [Conditional Token Framework](https://docs.gnosis.io/conditionaltokens/)

 As a bonus a decentralized arbitration court such as [Kleros](https://kleros.io/) could be necessary to handle disputes that may arise in the resolution of the prediction markets.

+## CREDITS

+Credit to Robin Hanson for inventing [futarchy](http://mason.gmu.edu/~rhanson/futarchy.pdf) and to Vitalik Buterin for his inspiring [futarchy post](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) in the Ethereum Foundation blog.